Born Learning Trails

 Stuff the Bus

 Stuff the Bus makes its rounds every year through Barton & Pawnee Counties during the month of August.
 Stuff the Bus has been a part of the fundraising efforts, led by United Way, for over 5 years and helps to provide much needed items for their 23 Community Partners in Ellinwood, Great Bend, Hoisington, & Larned.
-Dianne Call, along with Kay Wilbur volunteer their time to organize this event, and then sort all the items and divide them out for each of the agencies.
-2016 was another huge success with more than 4,000 items donated, including school supplies, office supplies, toiletry items, and cleaning supplies.
+Dianne Call, along with Kay Wilbur and Tama Hanson volunteer their time to organize this event, and then sort all the items and divide them out for each of the agencies.
+2017 was another huge success with more than 4,000 items donated, including school supplies, office supplies, toiletry items, and cleaning supplies.
 There were also more than 650 food items donated directly to the Hoisington Food Bank and another 500 food items donated in addition to that.
 Cash donations were also collected, and these were dispersed to the agencies in the form of gift cards to Dillons, Town & Country Supermarket, and Wal-Mart to help with items that may be needed later in the year.
 This event helps to lighten some of the financial strain on these amazing non-profit organizations and more of their funds are able to go towards helping those in our communities.